SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/sorting.md

 The second approach is signficantly easier than the first.

-So...
-TL;DR - It makes things MUCH easier!
+Bottomline - It makes things MUCH easier!

 ### Cost of sorting